-Combined therapy is the simultaneous application of two or more kinds of energy.
-(Common diadynamic currents with simultaneous application of galvanic and pulse low frequency currents can also be considered combined therapy.)
+Combined therapy is simultaneous application of two or more kinds of energy.
+(Common diadynamic currents with simultaneous application of galvanic and pulse low frequency currents can be also considered as combined therapy.)
 Typical combinations are:

 - ultrasound + low-frequency currents

 - ultrasound + amplitude-modulated mid-frequency currents

 - ultrasound + TENS